-The Movement Disorders Program evaluates, diagnoses, and treats all movement disorders including multiple sclerosis, Parkinson's disease, tremor, dystonia (involuntary contraction of muscles), restless leg syndrome (RLS), chorea or Huntington’s disease (uncontrolled movements caused by muscle contractions) and myoclonus (muscle twitch).
+The Movement Disorders Program evaluates, diagnoses, and treats all movement disorders including multiple sclerosis, dementia, Alzheimer's disease, Parkinson's disease, tremor, dystonia (involuntary contraction of muscles), restless leg syndrome (RLS), chorea or Huntington’s disease (uncontrolled movements caused by muscle contractions) and myoclonus (muscle twitch).
 Treatments include both surgical and medical procedures, and are geared toward symptomatic relief and improved quality of life.

 To learn more, call us at:

 The Multiple Sclerosis Program, assists in diagnosis, research and symptomatic treatment for individuals with multiple sclerosis.

 Advanced tools are used to diagnose the disease, measure its progress and provide you the latest treatment options to improve the clinical course of the disease.

 The Memory Disorders Program is designed to diagnose and treat memory disorders, including programs for different types of dementia including Alzheimer’s disease.

 Dementia is defined as a decline in mental ability that is severe enough to interfere with daily life.
 Some memory loss can occur with the normal aging process, but dementia affects the ability to organize thoughts, use language and accurately see the visual world.
 Alzheimer’s disease is the most common form of dementia.